Mongoid 7.3

 dependent behavior is not invoked

-when the parent association is deleted using the delete
+when the parent association is deleted using the delete method.

 For example, after the following code snippet executes, in Mongoid 7.3 the